uchile-robotics/bender_ltm/README.md

-# bender_ltm ROS package
+# bender_ltm ROS metapackage

-This package contains Bender specific plugins and demonstration code for the LTM (long-term-memory) project.
+This (meta)package contains Bender specific plugins and demonstration code for the LTM (long-term-memory) project.
+Plugins for location retrieval and human entities are implemented.
 It is developed as part of Matías Pavez's thesis project.
-Plugins for location retrieval and human entities are implemented.
 This work is better explained in the [thesis document (in spanish)](https://github.com/mpavezb/memoria).

 The LTM documentation can be located in the [repository of the ltm ROS package](https://github.com/mpavezb/ltm).